lainets/gitmanager/README.md

 object size for it to work properly.
 The default object size of 1MB will work fine for small to medium size courses but larger courses may require more space, 5MB should be fine for all but the most exceptional cases.
 The total size needed depends on the number of courses and their sizes, a surefire way is to take the maximum object size and multiply it by the number of courses.
 Note that you need to install the appropriate python package for the cache, see https://docs.djangoproject.com/en/3.2/topics/cache/.
 The requirements_prod.txt file contains the python package for memcached.

+If a course build is stuck locked (can be seen in huey logs (repeated locked messages), and the build is stuck in RUNNING and PENDING states), the task lock can be flushed with the flush_huye django admin command.